ComfyUI-Workflow/awesome-comfyui/README.md

 - [**comfyui_LLM_party**](https://github.com/heshengtao/comfyui_LLM_party): A set of block-based LLM agent node libraries designed for ComfyUI.This project aims to develop a complete set of nodes for LLM workflow construction based on comfyui.
 It allows users to quickly and conveniently build their own LLM workflows and easily integrate them into their existing SD workflows.
 - [**ComfyUI-GGUF**](https://github.com/city96/ComfyUI-GGUF): GGUF Quantization support for native ComfyUI models
 - [**One Button Prompt**](https://github.com/AIrjen/OneButtonPrompt): One Button Prompt has a prompt generation node for beginners who have problems writing a good prompt, or advanced users who want to get inspired.
 It generates an entire prompt from scratch.
 It is random, but controlled.
 You simply load up the script and press generate, and let it surprise you.
-- [**AlekPet/ComfyUI_Custom_Nodes_AlekPet**](https://github.com/AlekPet/ComfyUI_Custom_Nodes_AlekPet): Nodes: PoseNode, PainterNode, TranslateTextNode, TranslateCLIPTextEncodeNode, DeepTranslatorTextNode, DeepTranslatorCLIPTextEncodeNode, ArgosTranslateTextNode, ArgosTranslateCLIPTextEncodeNode, PreviewTextNode.
+- [**AlekPet/ComfyUI_Custom_Nodes_AlekPet**](https://github.com/AlekPet/ComfyUI_Custom_Nodes_AlekPet): Nodes: PoseNode, PainterNode, TranslateTextNode, TranslateCLIPTextEncodeNode, DeepTranslatorTextNode, DeepTranslatorCLIPTextEncodeNode, ArgosTranslateTextNode, ArgosTranslateCLIPTextEncodeNode, PreviewTextNode, HexToHueNode, ColorsCorrectNode, IDENode.
 - [**Steerable Motion**](https://github.com/banodoco/steerable-motion): Steerable Motion is a ComfyUI node for batch creative interpolation.
 Our goal is to feature the best methods for steering motion with images as video models evolve.
 - [**UltimateSDUpscale**](https://github.com/ssitu/ComfyUI_UltimateSDUpscale): ComfyUI nodes for the Ultimate Stable Diffusion Upscale script by Coyote-A.
 - [**ComfyUI PhotoMaker (ZHO)**](https://github.com/ZHO-ZHO-ZHO/ComfyUI-PhotoMaker-ZHO): Unofficial implementation of [a/PhotoMaker](https://github.com/TencentARC/PhotoMaker) for ComfyUI